Litmos & GDPR: Frequently Asked Questions

-What is GDPR & when does it come into effect?
+What is GDPR & when did it come into effect?

 - GDPR stands for General Data Protection Regulation affecting “processing” (which includes the collection, storage, transfer or use) of personal data related to EU citizens, wherever they may be located physically.

-- This is a new EU regulatory scheme designed to replace a patchwork of laws with a single regulation that is enforced throughout the entire European Economic Area.
+- This is an EU regulatory scheme designed to replace a patchwork of laws with a single regulation that is enforced throughout the entire European Economic Area.

 - GDPR protects the privacy rights of EU citizens and empowers their control of the collection and use of their personal data by giving them expended right in relation to their personal data.